Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Numerical examples

-In former tests, we check the validity and convergence rate of RBM for PB equation with the total positive charge $Q_+$ given.
-Next, consider the problem where $\rho_{\infty}$ is given instead of $Q_+$ and test the iterative method proposed in Algorithm \ref{algo: iterative RBM}.
-Given $\rho_{\infty}=0.0218$, fix $\nu=1, L=30, Q_f=2\nu, T_c=50, q=1e-4, \epsilon=1e-5, \tau=0.1$, one iteration result is shown in Figure \ref{fig: 1D iteration}.
-After $9$ iterations, the RBM simulation reaches the equilibrium state in comparison with the reference FD result.
+In former tests, we check the validity and convergence rate of RBM for PNP and PB equations with the total positive charge $Q_+$ given.
+Next, focus on the stationary problem and consider the problem where $\rho_{\infty}$ is given instead of $Q_+$ and test the iterative RBM-PB method proposed in Algorithm \ref{algo: iterative RBM}.
+Given $\rho_{\infty}=0.0218$, fix $\nu=1, R=1, L=30, \rho_f=\half\delta(x-\half)+\frac{3}{2}\delta(x+\half), q=1e-4, \delta=1e-5, \tau=0.1, p=2$, one test result is shown in Figure \ref{fig: 1D iteration}.
+After $9$ iterations, the RBM simulation reaches the equilibrium state in comparison with the reference result.
 This verifies that the efficient RBM method can also be applied to the case where $Q_+$ is unknown.

-Moreover, this physical model (a charged cell in some electrolyte solution) can be regarded as a capacitor.
+Moreover, this physical model (a charged object in some electrolyte solution) can be regarded as a capacitor.
 The differential capacitance is defined by

-where $V=\Phi(1)-\Phi(L)$ is the voltage.
-Figure \ref{fig: capacitance} shows it is feasible to measure the differential capacitance by RBM using iterative Algorithm \ref{algo: iterative RBM} under different scalings.
+where $V=\Phi(R)-\Phi(L)$ is the voltage.
+Figure \ref{fig: capacitance} shows it is feasible to measure the differential capacitance by iterative RBM-PB method under different scalings.
 The concentration of the electrolyte solution, i.e. $\rho_{\infty}$, is set to be $0.0218$.